Easy Homemade Mayo in an Immersion Blender

 Pouring the oil into the blender cup.

 Step 5.
-Emulsification
+Emulsify

 Blending the mayo with an immersion blender.